Fertility factor (demography): Other factors associated with decreased fertility

+More complex factors

-Delayed childbearing
+Delayed childbearing and tempo effect

 The trend of couples forming partnerships and marrying at later ages has been going on for some time.
 For example, in the US, during the period 1970 to 2006, the average age of first-time mothers increased by 3.6 years, from 21.4 years to 25.0 years.

 Also, fertility postponement has become common in all European countries, including those of the former Soviet Union.

 Nevertheless, delayed childbirth alone is not sufficient to reduce fertility rates: in France despite the average high age at first birth, fertility rate remains close to the 2.1 replacement value.
 The aggregate effects of delayed childbearing tend to be relatively minor, because most women still have their first child well before the onset of infertility.

-Intelligence

-The relationship between fertility and intelligence has been investigated in many demographic studies; there is no conclusive evidence of a positive or negative correlation between human intelligence and fertility rate.

-Other factors of no or uncertain effect
+Additional variables

 The following have been reported, at least in the primary research literature, to have no or uncertain effects.